mailcmd/js-mgestures/README.md

   normalizeSize: false,    // if false disable normalization of shape (default true)
   normalizeTime: false,    // if false disable normalization of time (default true)
   detectCircular: true,    // if true detect circular shapes no matter where the gesture begins  (default false)
+                           //    Be carefull, if true, slow down the matching process
   msByChar: 100,           // Change el time in ms associated to a character in pattern string (default 50)
   debug: 1,                // 0-4, 0 log just HITs, 4 just for advanced developers and masochists (default 0)
   patterns: [